A failed IVF cycle isn’t uncommon – but how do you cope with it?

 By exploring belief systems, it is possible to re-shape negative cellular memory and thought patterns.
-In doing so one can re-gain control and powerfully think themselves fertile.
+In doing so one can regain control and powerfully think themselves fertile.

 Step 3 – “Implement Lifestyle Changes.”

-When implementing a new fertile lifestyle it tells the brain that a new strategy is being introduced and it can therefore expect to have a better outcome.
+When implementing a new fertile lifestyle it tells the brain that a new strategy is being introduced and it can, therefore, expect to have a better outcome.

-Lifestyle changes can include the introduction of new stress management techniques as well as embracing fertility yoga.
+Lifestyle changes can include the introduction of new stress management techniques as well as embrace fertility yoga.
 According to Fiona Kacz-Boulton, founder of Awakening Fertility, a wonderful relaxation tip offered to her clients as a quick and easy way to reduce stress and prepare the mind for meditation is the “7’s Breath”.